semgrep/semgrep/README.md

 ## Patterns

-Patterns are snippets of code with variables and other operators that will be parsed into an AST for that langauge and will be used to search for that pattern in code.
+Patterns are snippets of code with variables and other operators that will be parsed into an AST for that language and will be used to search for that pattern in code.
 See [patterns.md](docs/patterns.md) for full documentation.

 ### Metavariables